Celebrating a Champion

 He’s six months to the day younger than me, and I can’t imagine my life without him.

-We’ve been together all of our adult life.
+We’ve been together all of our adult lives.

 marriage, anniversary, atlanta

-Together, we’ve learned how to be adults, husband and wife, parents, and Christ-followers.
+Together, we’ve learned how to be adults, husband and wife, parents, and followers of Christ.

 family command center, number your days, parenting in hard seasons, measure life

-We’ve made a lot of mistakes and hurt each other deeply.
+We’ve made many mistakes and hurt each other deeply.

 By the grace of God, we’re still here, together.

-We’ll have our morning coffee and Bible reading time together before he goes to the office.
+We’ll have our coffee and Bible reading time together to start the day.

 We’ll celebrate with a meal at home with our adult children.